aalex954/evilginx2-TTPs/README.md

 During the initial stages of the campaign you may want to hide your phishlet so that EOP does not have a chance to scan the URL.
 Before sending out the phishing email, hide the phishlet by issuing this command:

-note: outlook is used here as an example
+> outlook is used here as an example

 ```phishlets hide outlook```